-We feel like if we create another version of what’s already out in the info product market, that we will be an imposter, a fraud!
+We feel like if we create another version of what’s already out in the course market, that we will be an imposter, a fraud!

 But this simply isn’t the case!

-Each one of us is unique; we have our own make up of of life experience, knowledge and skills.
-The way we experience life, determines how we share, present and explain things to others.
+Each one of us is unique; we have our own make-up of life experience, knowledge, and skills.
+The way we experience life, determines how we share, present, and explain things to others.
 What attracts one person to us is different than what attracts someone to a different teacher.
 Our styles and methods, based on our past experience, are what make us who we are as teachers.

 Your perspective is valuable and needed!
 As entrepreneurs and small business owners, it’s our purpose to share our knowledge and skills with the world and specifically, our audiences.

-According to Gallup (2014), people who use their strengths every day are six times more likely to be engaged on the job.
+According to Gallup, people who use their strengths every day are six times more likely to be engaged on the job.
 Engaged individuals experience outperform low engaged individuals by 10% on customer ratings, 22% in profitability, and 21% in productivity.

-A better understanding of yourself, or having that sense of internal balance within us that enables us to keep our composure, make good decisions, communicate successfully, and maintain effective leadership even when under stress (Association for Talent Development, 2017).
+A better understanding of yourself, or having that sense of internal balance within us that enables us to keep our composure, make good decisions, communicate successfully, and maintain effective leadership even when under stress (Association for Talent Development).

-How does leveraging our strengths have anything to do with creating an info product, or determine what the product should contain?
+How does leveraging our strengths have anything to do with creating a course, or determine what the product should contain?

-Knowing what you are good at and sharing it helps you grow, have a sense of purpose and generate even more new ideas.
-People with a sense of purpose have a 15 percent lower risk of death, compared with those who said they were more or less aimless (NPR 2014).
+Knowing what you are good at and sharing it helps you grow, have a sense of purpose, and generate even more new ideas.
+People with a sense of purpose have a 15 percent lower risk of death, compared with those who said they were more or less aimless (NPR).

 You can use various personal assessments to help you identify and understand your strengths and where you can help others.
-You can also walk through some of the questions below on how to develop an info product topic.
+You can also walk through some of the questions below on how to develop a course topic.

-If you are considering creating an info product, but aren’t sure exactly what idea to use or where to start, the following questions will help you brainstorm what information or knowledge you can share in your first info product.
+If you are considering creating a course, but aren’t sure exactly what idea to use or where to start, the following questions will help you brainstorm what information or knowledge you can share in your first course.

 1. Brainstorm a list of 25 things that you consider to be your strengths, or that you have knowledge or experience in, or that you just know a lot about.

-For example, some of my list includes: developing info products, personal development/growth, professional behavioral analysis, yoga, drawing zentangles, meditation and planning/organization.
+For example, some of my lists include: developing courses, personal development/growth, professional behavioral analysis, yoga, drawing zentangles, meditation, and planning/organization.

 2. From this list, select three that are your favorite… That you feel very excited about, but also very comfortable in your knowledge!

-My top three are developing an info product, professional behavioral analysis, and meditation.
+My top three are developing a course, professional behavioral analysis, and meditation.

 3. For each idea, answer the question: why are they your favorite?

-Info products: I love organizing thoughts into systems of doable steps, as well as technology and playing with different ways you can use it.
+Courses: I love organizing thoughts into systems of doable steps, as well as technology, and playing with different ways you can use it.

 Personal development/growth: I enjoy learning about myself and other people through behavior analysis; how people act and why they act that way, what motivates them.
 Through my own self-assessment and working with a mentor, I was able to create even more awareness and understanding around my own drivers for intellectual opportunities and my drive to pursue a specific purpose along with how I can better communicate and work with others to achieve my goals.